 Agriculture in the 1930s

-But the transition to large-scale, modern and mechanical-powered agriculture worked out only partially, so most peasant families preserved their way of doing things.
+But the transition to large-scale, industrial and fertiliser-heavy agriculture worked out only partially, so most peasant families preserved their way of doing things.
 After 1989 when Romania returned to capitalism and private property, agriculture reverted to its fragmented, low-yield state.
 Begining with the 2000s, Western food companies started acquiring large patches of land and bring in modern farming techniques.

 So what does this mean for you?
 You can still find lots of home-grown and 100% organic products from small producers with no access to large-scale farming equipment or chemical fertilisers.
 Food that is as natural - and tasty - as you can get, straight from local farmers.
 Traditional Romanian food may not be sofisticated or pretentios but it impresses through its natural, delicious taste and homemade, 'old world' quality.